Data Representation

 Note

 Since UTF-16 and UTF-32 stores multi-byte code points, characters whose Unicode code points fall in the ASCII range (U+0000 to U+007F) gets zero-padded.
-This leads to Both big-endian and little-endian valid orderings.
-For instance, “Hello”, corresponding to U+0048 U+0065 U+006C U+006C U+006F, which can represented as 00 48 00 65 00 6C 00 6C 00 6F (big-endian) or 48 00 65 00 6C 00 6C 00 6F 00 (little-endian).
+This leads to both big-endian and little-endian valid orderings.
+For instance, "Hello", corresponding to U+0048 U+0065 U+006C U+006C U+006F, which can be represented as 00 48 00 65 00 6C 00 6C 00 6F (big-endian) or 48 00 65 00 6C 00 6C 00 6F 00 (little-endian).
 To help decoders detect the byte order, Unicode introduced the Byte Order Mark U+FEFF which encodes as FE FF in big-endian and reads as FF FE in little-endian.
 Modern systems that do use UTF-16 typically just assume little-endian and skip the BOM entirely, which is its own subtle gotcha.

 Grapheme clusters